October Half Term Family Fun at Leeds City Museum and Galleries

-Visit Leeds Museums & Galleries this October half term holiday for a fun-filled day out, plus fangtastic family Halloween events at a number of our attractions.
+Visit Leeds Museums & Galleries this October half term holiday for a fun-filled day out, plus fangtastic family Halloween events across nine unique attractions.

 Discover the real stories behind Halloween at Leeds Industrial Museum.
 Family craft sessions include willow wand making, crafting dreamcatchers, jack-o’-lanterns and making oat milk bath bombs from the autumn harvest of the colour garden.
 There’s also daily Mystery Matinees in the 1920s Palace Picture House, screening vintage classics and family favourites from 2pm.

 Leeds Discovery Centre will be holding Spooky Tours on 30 October under the cover of darkness.
 Bring along your battery powered candles and discover the weird and wonderful world of the museum monsters hidden behind closed doors.

 Scare yourselves silly with a visit to the Spooky Spooktacular at Temple Newsam this Halloween.
 Visit the darkened haunted house and farm and come face-to-face with past residents who creep through the corridors at night.
 For some pre Halloween fun, artist Kevin Blenkinsopp will be showing off his beastly creations crafted from recycled household materials on 30 October from 11.30am.

 Lotherton’s Spooky Scarecrow Trail returns from 26 October.
 Visit the Scarecrow Skeletown, experience the scary side of the Wild West and get your little terrors involved with some creepy crafting!

 There’s ghoulish goings on at Abbey House Museum with creepy crafts in the Victorian Streets and silly science with gory goo, ghosts, bugs and bubbles!